CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 ## Setting up an object lifecycle

-In order to delete/expire objects automatically, a lifecycle policy can be set-up to our Allas bucket.
+In order to delete/expire objects automatically, a lifecycle policy can be set-up to the Allas bucket.
 Objects in the bucket are treated per the lifecycle policy if matching conditions are found.
 Matching conditions can be set to a prefix and/or tag(s) within the object.

-Please see more at the [RedHat developer guide for Ceph storage](https://access.redhat.com/documentation/en-us/red_hat_ceph_storage/3/html-single/developer_guide/index#s3-api-bucket-lifecycle).

 In the following lifecycle policy we have three rules set. let's name it as `mypolicy.xml`.